 If you decide to buy credit disability insurance, you usually have to do it at the time you sign up for your car loan.
 The monthly premiums are based on the amount financed and the type of coverage you choose and the cost is added to the loan and included in your monthly payment.

 But, it could help in the event you need help coving your auto loan payments during the course of your loan.

 SSI and disability income can be a problem with any auto loan, but both can be an even bigger issue if you're hoping to get approved for car loans with bad credit.
 To give yourself a better chance, be sure to have the proper documentation with you when you visit the dealer for the first time.

 At Auto Credit Express, we specialize in placing customers with bad credit with dealers that can help them.
-Our affiliate dealers are knowledgeable and work with a broad spectrum of lenders to ensure you have your best chance at getting approved for a car loan.
+Our affiliate dealers are knowledgeable and work with a broad spectrum of lenders to ensure you have the best chance of getting approved for a car loan.

-So if you are serious about getting your car credit back on track, you can begin a new chapter in your life by filling out our bad credit car loan application now.
+So if you are serious about getting your car credit back on track, you can begin a new chapter in your life by filling out our bad credit car loan request form now.